SCIENCE and DISCOVERY

 Here’s how to get your make up work:

-(1) When you return to class, please see the “While You Were Out” basket on the materials counter.
-Each day, I update it by listing what the make up work is for that day.
+(1) When you return to class, please see the “Pass Out” basket for your class period on the materials counter.
+Each day the make up work is updated.

 (2) When you know what the work is, look in the filing trays to pick up the worksheets for the days you were absent.

-(3) Write “ABSENT” on the top of each assignment and place it in the “LATE WORK” box, also on the back counter.
+(3) Write “ABSENT” on the top of each assignment and place it in the “Turn In” box for your class period, also on the materials counter.

 Homework in science class is always purposeful and will be one of three kinds: (1) “Practice” is very important in cementing what was taught in class.
 Without enough practice, kids quickly forget new material.
 These assignments generally should take 5-10 minutes.
 (2) “Preparation” ensures kids are ready to participate the next day in class.
 These may be brainstorming or reflection assignments and should also only take 5-10 minutes.
 (3) “Projects” are completed over several days and require in-depth application of material we’ve learned.
 These are assigned infrequently or at the end of a unit.